BY Taniya Jaiswal | November 09, 2020

 • Supporting nursing staff

 Narco-analysis test is conducted by mixing 3 grams of Sodium Pentothal or Sodium Amytal dissolved in 3000ml of distilled water.
 The dose is calculated as per Kg. of the body weight of the subject and the drug is pushed by an Anesthetist ( a medical doctor) at the rate of 4ml/min ( 100 mg/ min) of a 2.5% solution of Sodium Pentothal.
 Narco test refers to the practice of administering barbiturates or certain other chemical substances, most often Sodium Pentothal, to lower a subject’s inhibitions in the hope that the subject will more freely share information and feelings.
 In the narco-analysis test, the subject’s inhibitions are lowered by interfering with his nervous system at the molecular level.
-In such sleep like state efforts are made to obtain probative truth about the crime.
-Experts inject a subject with hypnotic like Sodium Pentothal or Sodium Amytal under the circumstances of the laboratory.
-The dose is dependant on the person’s sex, age, health and physical condition.
+In such a sleep-like state, efforts are made to obtain probative truth about the crime.
+Experts inject a subject with hypnotic-like Sodium Pentothal or Sodium Amytal under the circumstances of the laboratory.
+The dose is dependant on the person’s sex, age, health, and physical condition.

-Wrong dose can send the subject into coma or even result in death.
+The wrong dose can send the subject into a coma or even result in death.
 The rate of administration is controlled to drive the accused slowly into a hypnotic trance.
-The effect of the bio molecules on the bio activity of an individual is evident as the drug depresses the CNS ( Central Nervous System) , lower blood pressure and slows the heart rate, putting the subject into hypnotic trance resulting in the lack of inhibition.
+The effect of the biomolecules on the bioactivity of an individual is evident as the drug depresses the CNS ( Central Nervous System), lowers blood pressure, and slows the heart rate, putting the subject into hypnotic trance resulting in the lack of inhibition.
 The subject is then interrogated by the investigating agencies in the presence of the doctors.
-The revelations made during this stage are recorded both in video and audio casettes.
+The revelations made during this stage are recorded both in video and audio cassettes.
 The report prepared by the expert is used in the process of collecting evidence.
-This procedure is conducted in government hospitals, after a court order is passed instructing the doctors or hospital authorities to conduct the test.
+This procedure is conducted in government hospitals after a court order is passed instructing the doctors or hospital authorities to conduct the test.
 Personal consent of the subject is also required.

 Sedative and hypnotics that alter higher cognitive function by depressing the CNS include Ethanol, Scopolamine, Quinnuclidinyl benzilate, Temazepam and various barbiturates, such as Sodium thiopental ( Commonly known as Sodium Pentothal), Sodium Amytal (Amobarbitol), Seconal are particularly worth mentioning.

-Scopolamine (an alkaloid of atropine group) was the first chemical substance is used, but now a days, the barbiturates, particularly the Sodium Pentothal is the drug of choice for the Narco-analysis.
+Scopolamine (an alkaloid of the atropine group) was the first chemical substance is used, but nowadays, barbiturates, particularly the Sodium Pentothal are the drug of choice for the Narco-analysis.